Limited-Trust in Social Network Games: Game Model

-where $G_2(s_1) = \arg\max_{s_2\in \Sigma_2}u_2(s_1,s_2)$ is the follower's greedy best response. $r_2(s_1,\delta_2)$ is thus the strategy which maximizes net utility, subject to the constraint that the follower does not give up more than $\delta_2$ than it could have obtained from the greedy best response.
-The leader's limited-trust optimal strategy is \begin{small}
+where $G_2(s_1) = \arg\max_{s_2\in \Sigma_2}u_2(s_1,s_2)$ is the follower's greedy best response. $r_2(s_1,\delta_2)$ is thus the strategy that maximizes net utility, subject to the constraint that the follower does not give up more than $\delta_2$ than it could have obtained from the greedy best response.
+The leader's limited-trust optimal strategy is \resizebox{\linewidth}{!}{